 YidBrik: Historical, Practical, Relational, and Theological Concepts and Challenges in Jewish-Christian Relations

-The dissertation is a Track 02 approach, which includes an artifact.
+Because of the nature of the Track 02 approach, an artifact component is required.
 The artifact is this website, including articles, blog, resources, Kabbalah podcast, and co-led “pod-blog” to answer theological questions via semiotic analysis, as a groundwork for a unifying theological framework.
 This artifact will serve as a trial model to give evidence of success and learn lessons on what to adjust, retain, etc., to enable a larger-scale roll-out of a co-led “bridge ministry” that will address misunderstandings and conflicting theologies to find an amenable solution that is holistically biblical and consistent.